AdamSobieski/Argumentation/README.md

 ## Knowledge Graphs

 [Knowledge graphs](https://en.wikipedia.org/wiki/Knowledge_graph) are also of use for representing argument templates, arguments, and networks of interrelated arguments.
-Knowledge graphs could similarly utilize [RFC 2392](https://datatracker.ietf.org/doc/rfc2392/), the `cid:` URL scheme, to reference other parts of those MIME messages containing them.
+Knowledge graphs could similarly be parts of MIME messages and utilize [RFC 2392](https://datatracker.ietf.org/doc/rfc2392/), the `cid:` URL scheme, to refer to other parts of those MIME messages containing them.